Español English

 They are cactiform plants of arboreal bearing and rounded crown that branch with age, acquiring the shape of a candelabra (it resembles the Euphorbia candelabrum).
 They reach 15 meters (49.2 feet) in height.
 The body has thorns and is green.
 They produce small flowers that have no decorative interest.
 They bloom in summer.

-They are used in pots on patios and terraces or as an indoor plant in bright areas of the house.
-They are also suitable for rockery, as isolated specimens, and in cactus and succulent gardens.
+Giant euphorbia is used in pots on patios and terraces or as an indoor plant in bright areas of the house.
+It's also suitable for rockery, as isolated specimens, and in cactus and succulent gardens.

 Euphorbia ingens can grow in full sun exposure but prefers filtered light.
 In winter the temperature should not be less than 5 ºC (41 ºF).

-They can be grown on rocky, poor and sandy soils; they appreciate a substrate formed by a part of leaf mulch and another of coarse sand.
+Candelabra tree can be grown on rocky, poor and sandy soils; it appreciates a substrate formed by a part of leaf mulch and another of coarse sand.

-Water in spring and summer moderately (they resist drought well) at the rate of once every 7-10 days.
+Water in spring and summer moderately (it resists drought well) at the rate of once every 7-10 days.
 In autumn water less; in winter water once a month at most.

 Fertilize with a cactus mineral fertilizer once in spring and again in early summer.